-- For those of you participating today, how many of you have such a list? - What information do you find to be most helpful from the list? - What did you include that you later dropped? - What advice would you offer to sites just getting started with this process?
+- For those of you participating today, how many of you have such a list? - What information do you find to be most helpful from the list? - How do you gauge the success of using a list? - What did you include that you later dropped? - What advice would you offer to sites just getting started with this process?